Why Is My Bull Terrier Shedding So Much?

-Wondering why is your Bull Terrier shedding so much and how to deal with excessive shedding in Bull Terriers?
+Wondering “Why is my Bull Terrier shedding so much?” and “How to deal with excessive shedding in Bull Terriers?”

 Shedding is natural and all dogs do so.
 This is due to the essential growth and regeneration of hair.
 Usually, Bull Terriers shed their puppy coats at the age of 3-12 months.
 At this age, they will get rid of the old puppy coat to develop the adult coat.